g-hurst/vhl-flash-card-generator/readme.md

+### NOTE (9/28/2022): I am running to class and have not yet updated this page after the most recent push
 ### Inspiration:

 I am taking a language in college.
 In order to study, flash cards are SUPER helpful.
 However, it is painful to make them (especially with large word sets).
 I wrote this script to automate the process.